coloshword/ExcelAgent/README.md

         - the source of the bug: not setting a location for the Set-Cookie header.
 I used Set-Cookie, but didn't provide a location, so the browser by default associated my jwt cookie with the origin of the page that made the request, (client code running on 5500). however, server is on port 8000.
 Hence when I told it to include the authorization , the browser just didn't send the jwt token in the authorization header since it saw that we are making a request to port 8000, but the jwt cookie is supposed to be used only to localhost:5500.
 Server then receives the get request with no authorization header hence ==> not authorized.
         - so the idea: use dependency injection to see the HOST of the request, aka (the server the http request is being sent to).
 This way, I dynamically know what the ip and port is the server is running on (as it can change if its hard coded).
             - use the set_cookie, with domain to get the actual domain.

+### Aug.
+4th.
+2025:
+- make a create user page
+    - hook it up to postgres to create users.
+    - first we need to simply create client code to get the creater user values
+        - also hook up login to create user

+    - create user now redirects.
+Let's make there be a button to create the user and also a button to redirect to the login page.

+    - createuser should make a request to an endpoint to create a user
+    - we'll just print the endpoint for now